 Rwanda Country Report

 Rwanda is working to attract foreign direct investment by improving, for example, the ICT sector and creating a more conducive business environment, including through targeted tax holidays and reduced corporate tax rates.
 Although corruption exists, Rwanda is among the least corrupt countries in sub-Saharan Africa, in both the public and private sectors.
-Infrastructural challenges in landlocked Rwanda, particularly poor roads outside of population centres, present an impediment to investment.
-However, the government is trying to overcome such challenges, including through its membership of the regional East African Community (EAC) bloc.
+Infrastructural challenges, including being landlocked and poor roads away from population centres and major routes, present an impediment to investment.
+However, the government is trying to overcome such challenges, including through its membership of the East African Community (EAC) bloc.

 The efficacy of Rwandan security and intelligence services means that civil war is unlikely.
 This is despite slowly growing opposition in the ruling Rwandan Patriotic Front (Front Patriotique Rwandais: RPF) and among the public to President Paul Kagame continuing in office, which constitutional changes allow him to do until 2034.
 Despite deteriorating relations with Uganda and Burundi, and the growing presence of (Uganda-sponsored) anti-RPF militants in eastern DRC, escalation to interstate war with any of Rwanda's neighbours is unlikely.
 Instead, Rwanda will more likely seek to counter these threats by continuing and selectively increasing its support to its armed proxies in eastern DRC and Burundi.